 - The rest I’m still trying to track down…

-l’Ecu itself is an unusual name – seemingly the only occurance as a named climat.
+l’Ecu itself is an unusual name – seemingly the only occurrence as a named climat.
 Only Chanson suggest a source for the name “linked to the word ‘escudo’ (shield) in Spanish and Portuguese” but why?
 There is no more information.

 I toured the vines of the Clos de l’Ecu with Faiveley’s winemaker, Jerôme Flous.
 The vineyard is a true clos, though a small part of the wall is missing.
 The bottom part of the wall is 3 metres high.
 The culture here Jerôme describes as “Lutte très raisonnée, there’s been no herbicide for many years.
 We are extremely adaptive, and whilst we do lots of ploughing, we are very light in terms of treatments – helped because the soil here has really good aeration and exposure – the flip-side is the potential for sunburning the grapes – oh and hail!”
 The vineyard has plenty of small stones, with brown, sandy soil but not really the iron-redness of many others in Beaune.
 The mother rock underpins the upper wall, Jerôme says that there’s possibly only 15 cm of soil here.
 The top-corner of the vineyard has its own cabotte.

-Above here it’s scrub-land, or the garrigue as Jerôme likes to call it.
+Above here it’s scrub-land or the garrigue as Jerôme likes to call it.
 Jerôme explains “These are virtually the only vines on the Beaune hillside with a directly south-facing orientation – it’s very sunny and very dry here, which certainly offsets the position high on the Beaune hillside” High up on the Beaune hill we have mainly sandy soil with some rock – it’s only as the vineyard slopes that the soil becomes deeper.
 Jerôme notes that “With the deepest soil we see a little more yield, but also the chance of botrytis – so do some leaf-thinning here.
 It’s a vineyard that can suffer a little in hot years, but it easily copes in wet years as the soil drains so easily.
-We have still some vigour here, because of the relatively young you age of the vines.”
+We have still some vigour here, because of the relatively young age of the vines.”

 If you check the images (below) you will see that Faiveley sub-divide their monopole into 4 sections, with planting dates for the vines of (from left to right) 1989, 1998, 1980 and 1994.
 Faiveley mainly sell this wine in France, but the US also receive bottles.